 Japan-U.S. Investment Report

-The objective of Japan’s U.S. Investment Dynamic; Reflections on the Economic Contributions Made by Japanese Companies is to provide current and clear economic data to show the growth and commitments by Japanese companies’ investments in the U.S. economy.
+The objective of Japan’s U.S. Investment Dynamic: Reflections on the Economic Contributions Made by Japanese Companies, is to provide a clear analysis of current economic data on the growth and valuable contributions made by direct investment from Japan into America’s economy.
+It will also provide insights, based on a series of JETRO’s business surveys, on how Japanese companies in the United States are managing through the COVID-19 pandemic.

 KEY FINDINGS OF THE JAPAN-U.S. INVESTMENT DYNAMIC